kyma-incubator/examples/personservice/README.md

 * PORT
 * REDIS_PASSWORD

-If you don't find them, restart your pods and try again: `kubectl delete pods -n personservice -l app=personservice` (Deployment controller will recreate them ;-)).
+If you don't find them, restart your pods and try again: `kubectl delete pods -n personservice -l app=personservice`.

 The variables are injected through the Binding (details are available in the documentation).